red-cruz/vts.js/README.md

 > Note that the `showFeedback()` function mentioned is a default implementation and **cannot be accessed or modified**.
 However, you can create your own function or use your preferred approach for handling validation feedback within the `invalid` and `valid` handlers.

-### `listen`: Boolean - Determines whether to add event listeners to each fields immediately on Vts instantiation.
+### `validateOnSumbit`: Boolean - Determines whether to add event listeners to each fields immediately on Vts instantiation.

 - Default: `false`

-When the `listen` property is set to `true`, event listeners will be added to each field **immediately** upon Vts instantiation.
+When the `validateOnSumbit` property is set to `true`, event listeners will be added to each field **immediately** upon Vts instantiation.
 This allows for immediate validation as the user interacts with the form fields.

-If the `listen` property is set to `false`, event listeners will be added to each field on the form's **submit event**.
+If the `validateOnSumbit` property is set to `false`, event listeners will be added to each field on the form's **submit event**.
 This means that the form will be validated and the respective handlers will be executed when the user submits the form.
 It provides a way to defer the validation until the form is submitted, rather than validating each field as the user interacts with them.

 ### message